Global Environmental Politics

 Global Environmental Politics (GEP) is a quarterly peer-reviewed academic journal which examines the relationship between global political forces and environmental change.
 It covers such topics as the role of states, international finance, science and technology, and grass roots movements.
+The journal is associated with the environmental section of the International Studies Association.
 Issues of Global Environmental Politics are divided into three types of articles: short commentaries for a section called Current Debates/Forum, full-length research articles, and book review articles.

-According to the Journal Citation Reports, the journal has a 2019 impact factor of 3.091, ranking it 19th out of 180 journals in the category "Political Science".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 4.8, ranking it 7th out of 160 journals in the category "International Relations".

 Scope

 Articles published in Global Environmental Politics include issues concerning certain countries and small groups within those countries, but they must address environmental disputes that are relevant on a global scale.
 Due to the primary focus of political and policy issues discussed in GEP articles, the range of reader and author backgrounds is presumed and expected.

 The range of submissions focuses on how local-global interactions affect the natural environment, as well as how environmental change affects world politics.
 The articles published address issues like poverty and inequality, norms and institutions, and economic relationships.
 The scope of articles also includes specific environmental issues, for example, ozone depletion, climate change, and deforestation.

 GEP also offers an "Early Access" submission option.
 The Early Access option applies to articles that have been accepted for publication and copyedited, but are not yet finished.
 These articles are displayed online for durations spanning from weeks to months.
 They are only to be replaced once the final version is completed and its issue is published.
 The Early Access option allows the peer review process to begin, increasing the opportunities for feedback and displaying what an uncorrected proof looks like before it is ready for publication.
 This helps establish the standards for what GEP accepts as an uncorrected proof and expects once it is finalized, while also creating transparency in the editing process that benefits peer reviewers.